 Among primarily undergraduate institutions, SUNY Geneseo ranks in the top 10 nationally in the number of alumni with doctorates in STEM fields.

-Thirteen teams competed in NCAA Championships.
+Eleven teams competed in NCAA Championships.

 How Geneseo Ranks